PeteMichaud/MapProjectorStudio/examples.md

 ### Loop Basic

-Generated a series of images that proceed according to the increment variables you specify.
+Generate a series of images that proceed according to the increment variables you specify.
 Without increment variables it just outputs the same image over and over.

 `--loop 3 --latinc 10 -f ..\..\Tests\Input\earth_equirect.png -o ..\..\Tests\Output\LoopBasic.png`